dykstrom/mazela-man/05-chapter-5/README.md

     }
 ```

-Here we build a collidable entity of type GHOST (which must be added to the EntityType enum) with
+Here we build a collidable entity of type `GHOST` (which must be added to the `EntityType` enum)
-a GhostComponent.
-When creating the GhostComponent instance, we provide it with parts of
+with a `GhostComponent`.
+When creating the `GhostComponent` instance, we provide it with parts of
 the spawn data entered in Tiled.
-Our next task will be to create the GhostComponent class.
+Our next task will be to create the `GhostComponent` class.

 ### GhostComponent

 We already know how a component class should look.
-It should inherit Component, and if it
+It should inherit `Component`, and if it
-handles the entity view, it should add a texture in the onAdded callback method.
+handles the entity view, it should add a texture in the `onAdded` callback method.
 Here we use
 the name of the enemy to load the correct images.

 ```java